 “Fuel Cell” means a device that converts the chemical energy of a fuel and an oxidant directly into electrical energy without using combustion.
 Fuel cells require a continuous source of fuel and oxidant to operate.

+“Fuel ethanol” means ethanol that meets the specifications within ASTM D-4806-21 “Standard Specification for Denatured Fuel Ethanol for Blending with Gasolines for Use as Automotive Spark-Ignition Engine Fuel” (2021), which is hereby incorporated by reference, for blending with gasolines for use as automotive spark-ignition engine fuel.

-“Fuel supplier” means a supplier of petroleum products, a supplier of biomass-derived transportation fuels, a supplier of natural gas including operators of interstate and intrastate pipelines, a supplier of liquefied natural gas, or a supplier of liquefied petroleum gas as specified in MRR.
+“Fuel supplier” means a supplier of transportation fuels or a supplier of natural gas or natural gas liquids or their biomass-derived equivalents, as specified in MRR.

 “Fugitive Emissions” means those emissions which are unintentional and could not reasonably pass through a stack, chimney, vent, or other functionally-equivalent opening.